 When it’s more of a back-to-basics, purist approach.
 Classic—as in Classical—choices are your best bet.
 A traditional thin crust pizza is much lower in carbohydrates and sodium than other options and isn’t meant to be drowned in sauce and cheese.

 If you choose toppings like roasted vegetables, basil, spinach, or even just roasted garlic, you’ll be adding a serving or so of vegetables, getting all those great nutrients—and all in place of a pound of pepperoni, extra cheese, and all those added calories.

 And those aren’t the only reasons why pizza is good for you.
 The typical slice of pizza has enough cheese to equal about 20% of the suggested daily intake of both protein and calcium.
 Tomato sauce is a great source of vitamin C, and also contains lycopene, which is known to fight cancer.

 Making your own pizza at home in a wood-burning oven is a fantastic way to enjoy preparing this easy, healthy meal, and there is nothing like a wood-fired oven for incredible pizza.

-Start with either a prepared thin crust (read the label to choose one with healthy ingredients) or make your own crust with whole-grain flour.
+Start with either a prepared thin crust (read the label to choose one with healthy ingredients) or make your own homemade pizza dough.
 An organic, no added sugar or salt tomato sauce is a great choice, or you can just skip the sauce entirely and add fresh or sundried tomatoes as one of your toppings.

 Provolone and mozzarella cheeses are the traditional choices for topping the sauce, but you should feel free to experiment here as well, as there are many great options.
 Add vegetables, lean meats, and any other topping you’d like, and enjoy your pizza guilt-free—after all, done right, it’s good for you!